richplant/restreamer/README.md

 ### Use setup script (OPTION 1)

-Run the following command:
+Download the appropriate sh file for the OS version you're running, then run the following command:

-sudo sh restreamer.sh
+$ sudo sh restreamer-*.sh

 ### Manual install (OPTION 2)